John F. Lushis, Jr.

 - "Build America Bonds and Recovery Zone Bonds," Client Seminar, December 1, 2009

-John provides counsel on numerous transactions, including loan transactions, corporate restructurings, acquisitions and divestitures, leases of commercial and residential properties and businesses, industrial development authority financings and a wide array of commercial agreements.
+He provides counsel on an extensive diversity of transactions, including loan transactions, corporate restructurings, acquisitions and divestitures, leases, industrial development authority financings, and a wide array of commercial agreements.
+In particular, John has worked on multi-million-dollar loans and major tax-exempt financings for businesses and non-profits, as well as tax increment financing projects for major developers.